TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/4-FirstExtension/3-create-the-domain-model.rst

 The name of the file corresponds to the name of the model.
 The file itself is stored in the folder :file:`EXT:store_inventory/Classes/Domain/Model/`.
+The model must be written together with the table tx_storeinventory_domain_model_product in the file :file:`ext_tables.sql`.

 .. tip::